shams-nahid/My-Daily-AWS-Study/Study Point/README.md

 - When web distribution falls under `PCI` distribution
   - Enable `Cloudfront Logs`
   - Capture request, sent to the `Cloudfront API`
+- `AWS Public Dataset` like satellite imagery, geospatial, genomic is free, need no charge